-All kit components can be stored at room temperature $(18 - 25^{\circ}C)$ and are stable for at least one year.
+All kit components can be stored at room temperature (18-25 $^\circ\text{C})$ and are stable up to two years.

-Before you start any NucleoBond® Xtra EF plasmid purification prepare the following:
+Before you start any NucleoBond® Xtra plasmid purification prepare the following:

-- Dissolve the lyophilized RNase A by the addition of 1 mL of Buffer RES-EF.
+- Dissolve the lyophilized RNase A by the addition of 1 mL of Buffer RES.
 Wearing gloves is recommended.
 Pipette up and down until the RNase A is dissolved completely.
-Transfer the RNase A solution back to the bottle containing Buffer RES-EF and shake well.
+Transfer the RNase A solution back to the bottle containing Buffer RES and shake well.
 Note the date of RNase A addition.
-The final concentration of RNase A is 60 μg/mL Buffer RES-EF.
-Store Buffer RES-EF with RNase A at 4 °C. The solution will be stable at this temperature for at least 6 months. - Buffer LYS-EF should be stored at room temperature (18 25°C) since the containing SDS might precipitate at temperatures below 20°C. If precipitation is observed, incubate the bottle for several minutes at about 30 - 40°C and mix well until the precipitate is completely redissolved. - Add indicated volume of 96 100% ethanol to the endotoxin-free water in the bottles labeled "70% EtOH".
+The final concentration of RNase A is 60 μg/mL Buffer RES.
+Store Buffer RES with RNase A at 4 °C. The solution will be stable at this temperature for at least 6 months. - Buffer LYS should be stored at room temperature (18-25 °C since the containing SDS might precipitate at temperatures below 20 °C. If precipitation is observed, incubate the bottle for several minutes at about 30-40 °C and mix well until the precipitate is completely redissolved.